athombv/com.nest/README.md

 - Read the measured temperature
 - Get emergency notifications for smoke, carbonoxide and battery level
 - Use the Nest Away state in your flows
+- Use the HVAC (Heating, Ventilating, and Air Conditioning) mode in your flows